stepniaczky/FifteenPuzzle/README.md

 <br />
 <img src="https://rosettacode.org/mw/images/thumb/7/79/15_puzzle.png/300px-15_puzzle.png" alt="An image that represents correctly solved puzzle" width="250" height="250"/>

+Finding a solution to this game comes down to searching the tree, where the root is the initial state of the board and the following vertices are child states resulted from performing the specified plate shift.
+Searching the indicated tree is carried out using 3 different strategies:

 ### Breadth First Search (BFS)
+It starts at the tree root and explores all nodes at the present depth, if it doesn't find a solution to the puzzle at the given level it is moving on to the nodes at the next depth level.
+Child nodes that were visited but not explored are stored in the FIFO queue.

 ### Depth First Search (DFS)

 ### A* Search (ASTR)

 Implementation description
 -------